bjornregnell/muntabot/README.md

 * While hacking type `~fastLinkJS` in `sbt` and open/reload the `dev/index-dev.html` file in your browser

 * To avoid having to reload the page upon every change the vscode extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) can be used to do this automatically.
-Install the extension in vscode and right-click `dev/index-dev.html` and click `Open with Live Server`
+Install the extension in vscode and right-click `dev/index-dev.html` and click `Open with Live Server` after running `~fastLinkJS` in `sbt`.

 # How to deploy